 When actively seeking out your next healthcare translation partner, don’t be afraid to ask these three essential questions:

 - Does the company offer native speakers in the target language/s?

 - Does the professional translation team offer additional services such as PMs and DTP?

 - Are there subject matter experts (SMEs) onboard?

 Finding the Right Partner is Like Icing on the Cake

 It’s that high season again in the United States — translation volumes for the healthcare industry skyrocket and the demands for quick turnaround times increase.
 MLVs and SLVs are once again on the hunt for translation partners that can seamlessly handle large volumes of work.
 Ideally, finding a partner that can handle translation, editing, and proofreading (TEP), as well as desktop publishing (DTP) and other language-related services would be a welcomed gift this time of year.

-At delsurtranslations, you’ll find a dedicated team of translation professionals who not only offer all language and graphic design services, but who also offer a staff of native Spanish speakers well versed in the diverse linguistic variations of the Spanish language. delsur’s seasoned project management team handles high volumes of healthcare translation work even during the busy season, providing you with a one-stop shop for all of your healthcare translation needs.
+At delsurtranslations, you’ll find a dedicated team of translation professionals who not only offer all language and graphic design services but also offer a staff of native Spanish speakers well versed in the diverse linguistic variations of the Spanish language. delsur’s seasoned project management team handles high volumes of healthcare translation work even during the busy season, providing you with a one-stop shop for all your healthcare translation needs.

 Give delsurtranslations a call today — they have you covered!